eugenerdx/BatteryStatusChecker/README.md

 Objective-C code examples tested on iOS 11.0.3 & XCode 9

-• UITableView updates every 30 seconds by NSTimer in Main Runloop
+• UITableView updates every 30 seconds by NSTimer in Current Runloop

 • Relationships between BatteryInfoManager and DatabaseWrapper based on delegate pattern